shihao-thx/shihao-thx/README.md

 - 🌱 I’m currently learning redis and distributed storage.

-- ⚡ I'm interested in using computer technologies to solve problems in real world.
+- ⚡ I'm interested in using computer technologies to solve problems in the real world.

 ### Languages and Tools🛠
 <div align="left">